 Magnetic Pickups

-Different type of pickups available for use in guitars are
+Different types of pickups available for use in guitars are

-- 3Piezo electric pickups (usually placed inside the bridge and converts the actual vibration of string to electrical signals.
+- Piezoelectric pickups (usually placed inside the bridge and converts the actual vibration of string to electrical signals.
 Normally used for nylon string guitars, which can’t work on magnetic fields

 Out of the above list, magnetic pickups are the most commonly used ones.
 Active pickups are now slowly gaining popularity.
 Hence, we will focus on magnetic pickups in our ongoing discussion.